jrya7/pantheon-site-update/README.md

 If you pass the --no-check flag, it will still prompt you for a commit message before deploying to test

 If you do not pass a sitename argument, then it will use terminus to gather a list of sites in your account.

+## TODO
+If using the --no-check flag then will need to stop if upstream updates are not successful in applying to dev.
+Similar for not passing no-check where script shouldn't allow to continue and only option should be to exit.